flutter/website/src/docs/cookbook/navigation/named-routes.md

 The `initialRoute` property defines which route the app should start with.
-The `routes` property defines the available named routes and the widgets that should be built when navigating to those routes.
+The `routes` property defines the available named routes and the widgets to build when navigating to those routes.

 <!-- skip -->
 ```dart